thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML/basics/README.md

 1. In the editor, switch the usage of character encoding by commenting out the usage of UTF-8 and removing the comment from ISO.

-    * You can save time doing this in VSCode by having your cursor on the line or lines to comment or uncomment and hitting ctrl + /
+    * You can save time doing this in VSCode by having your cursor on the line or lines to comment and hitting ctrl + /

+    * You can do the same thing to uncomment - but cant do both at once.

     * Reload the page and view the differences.